 I am an evolutionary ecologist interested in the ecological mechanisms of short-term evolutionary change in natural populations.
 Research in my lab investigates the biotic and abiotic factors influencing the strength and mode of selection and genetic and environmental constraints on adaptation.
-These include interactions between closely associated species, the effects of food and climate on adaptation, as well as the unique role that human activities play as a contemporary evolutionary force.
+These include interactions between closely associated species, and the effects of food, predators and climate on adaptation.
+I am also interested in the evolutionary consequences of social interactions including maternal effects and effects of the local social neighbourhood on adaptation.
 I use observational and experimental approaches in the field and in captivity, as well as a variety of quantitative statistical techniques, but these are motivated by a core interest in understanding the causes and consequences of natural variation in wild populations.

 B.Sc. - McGill University

 M.Sc. - University of Western Ontario

 My research group takes empirical approaches to understanding the evolution and ecology of wild organisms.
 Natural selection and evolution occur within an ecological context, so a major goal of our work is to examine the ecological circumstances associated with contemporary evolution.
 Humans represent an increasingly important component of the ecology of many wild organisms, but the direct and indirect effects of human activities on evolutionary change are still poorly understood.
 As a result, while we continue to investigate the process of evolution under relatively pristine conditions, we are also interested in the role of humans as a contemporary evolutionary force.
 Information on some ongoing projects is provided below.